ssirroon/olin-cafe-f22/README.md

 Supported Linux Distros:
 - [*] Ubuntu 22.04
+  - Explicitly not supported on Ubuntu 20.04, but if needs must, this [guide](docs/install/ubuntu2004.md) shows you how to get the right version of `iverilog`.
+You might still have other issues.
 - [*] Gentoo
 - [*] ArchLinux
 - Probably works fine on other flavors, especially since we're building most of this from source.
+The following instructions are for ubuntu, you can check out intructions for other distros [here](docs/install/other_distros.md)

 Last, a note on philosophy - there are a lot of techniques to batch together the install of all of these tools (virtual machines, Docker/containers, build scripts, etc.), but a large part of being a good embedded engineer is know how to maintain and install a large set of tools with low to minimal documentation.
 If you are new to Linux command line/bash installation I recommend you work through the following tutorials before proceeding:
   - [Command Line for Beginners](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).